Hitler's First Murder

 Michael Dean reports that after leaving Hitler's service, Maurice sued the Nazi Party for unlawful dismissal and won a tidy sum.
 He opened a watchmaker shop a few blocks from Hitler's apartment and resumed his affair with Raubal.

-It is not clear which betrayal was greater to Hitler since he had feelings for both Raubal and Maurice.
+It is not clear which betrayal was greater to Hitler since he had feelings for both Raubel and Maurice.

 In any case, Hitler's relationship with Maurice proved resilient.
 Maurice became a senior SS official and Hitler protected him against rivals resentful accepting orders from a Jew.